JCSDA/spack-stack/doc/source/PreConfiguredSites.rst

 ^* Uses a different ``wgrib2`` version 3.1.1 than the default 2.0.8.

 ^** Uses a slightly newer version than the spack-stack 1.5.1 release, so that `gmao-swell-env` is available in the environment.

+For more information about a specific platform, please see the individual sections below.

 For questions or problems, please consult the known issues in :numref:`Section %s <KnownIssues>`, the currently open GitHub `issues <https://github.com/jcsda/spack-stack/issues>`_ and `discussions <https://github.com/jcsda/spack-stack/discussions>`_ first.